 But apart from the final outcome, there are some things we can predict with a considerable degree of confidence.

 One is that Harris will win the popular vote (as Democrats have done in every election but one since 1992) but unless the early results show a landslide for one side or the other in the Electoral College, the election outcome will not be known for several days.
 Election night has now become election week and possibly even weeks.
 The second thing we can be confident of is that whatever the early results show, creepy Donald Trump will claim an overwhelming victory, perhaps even in all fifty states and the District of Columbia.
 Anything short of that will be ascribed by him to cheating.
 The third thing is that as the results come in for each state, there will be a ‘red wave’ (based on the votes cast on election day) and a ‘blue wave’ (based on early votes and mail-in votes), because Republicans tend to prefer in-person voting on election day while Democrats tend to vote early.
-The order of the waves will depend upon each state’s practices, whether the early votes are counted starting before election day or counting only begins on that day.
+The order of the waves will depend upon each state’s practices, whether the process of preparing early votes for counting starts before election day or only begins on that day.
+(Federal law prohibits the actual counting of votes before election day.).
 In states where the red wave comes first, creepy Trump and his supporters will demand that counting be stopped at once and that the blue wave is due to cheating.

 If the final result shows creepy Trump losing, expect a concerted GOP effort to mount various challenges in all the states he lost, claiming that there was massive fraud.
 The GOP has put in a major effort around the country to challenge the eligibility of millions of voters identified as Democratic.
 They have recruited thousands of so-called ‘poll watchers’ to observe the voting process at precincts around the country, and these people’s opinions will likely form the basis for challenges.
 The GOP has changed laws in states like Georgia to make it easy to challenge voters and these will be invoked if the results are close.
 These claims will gain less traction if creepy Trump loses by a landslide.
 We have reached a sad state in this country where a Democrat has to win by a landslide in order have their election be accepted as legitimate (and even then there will be die-hard deniers) while a Republican has to win by just one vote to claim that it is a huge mandate.